milhamhidayat/the-blockchain-bar/README.md

 - Node needs to expose its current `state` so it can synchronize with the rest of the blockchain network.
 - So someone know who has new database content to synchronize from.

+#### Boostrap Nodes and Peer List

+- Running TBB nodes need to have at least 1 bootstrap nodes to discover other peers connected to the TBB blockchain network.